Search

 North Terminal (Terminals A and B)

-The North Terminal's main building is split in half into Terminals A and B. This is where you'll find ticketing, baggage claim and security, and there's a landside food court, shopping and an in-terminal hotel here as well.
-Once you go through security, you'll take Gate Link people movers (formerly called the Automated People Mover, or APM) to one of the departure concourses, where you'll find the gates.
+The North Terminal’s main building is divided into Terminal A on one side and Terminal B on the other.
+This is where you'll find ticketing, baggage claim and security.
+You’ll also find a food court, shops and even an in-terminal hotel before you go through the security checkpoint.

-Pay close attention to your gate number when you board the Gate Link people movers, as there are different tracks for different gates.
-If you mistakenly board the wrong Gate Link people mover, you'll have to return to the main terminal to catch the correct one.
-The satellite concourses are not connected to one another; they're only connected to the main terminal.
-(Picture a wheel hub with spokes.)
+The satellite concourses work like a wheel hub with spokes, connected only to the main terminal, not to each other.
+Pay close attention to your gate number when boarding the Gate Link people movers, as different tracks serve different gates.
+If you board the wrong one, you’ll have to return to the main terminal to catch the correct one.

 That said, if you have lots of time before your flight, you can check out the other concourse on your side of the North Terminal to peruse its shopping and dining options.
-The Gate Link trains run every few minutes, so it doesn't take much time to get between the concourses.
+The trains are quick and run every few minutes, so it doesn't take much time to get between the concourses.

 South Terminal Complex (Terminal C)

-Terminal C in the South Terminal Complex opened in 2022, and it serves primarily international airlines, but also JetBlue.
+Terminal C, which opened recently, is the airport’s newest addition.
+It primarily serves international airlines and JetBlue.
 It's designed not only as a transportation hub, but also a dining and shopping destination in its own right.
 My favorite aspect of this terminal is all the natural light that pours in through the windows, which makes it more pleasant to spend time here.

 Terminal C is also open to the non-flying public through its Experience MCO Visitor Pass Program.
-If you're interested in dining or shopping at MCO's Terminal C, or seeing a loved one off on their travels, you can apply online for the free pass up to seven days before your visit.
-You'll still have to go through airport security, and you won't be able to use TSA PreCheck or CLEAR.
+If you're interested in dining or shopping at MCO's Terminal C, or seeing a loved one off on their travels, you can apply online for a free pass up to 72 hours ahead of your visit.
+Just remember, you’ll still have to clear security, and you can’t use the TSA PreCheck or CLEAR lanes.

 Everything you need to know about ground transportation at MCO